 This device has been removed from OneDrive

 Microsoft appears to have fixed this issue in its latest October Cumulative Update.
 So please ensure that your Windows 10 is fully updated, restart your PC, log back in and see it the problem has gone away.
-Else you may read on.
+Else try these suggestions:

 Here ensure that the Let me use OneDrive to fetch any of my files on this PC is checked.